superfly/docs/python/the-basics/multi-stage-builds.html.md

 ---
 title: Multi-stage Builds
 layout: framework_docs
-objective: A strategy to make your containers smaller in size and reduce attack surface
+objective: A strategy to make your containers smaller in size and reduce attack surface.
 order: 3
 ---